tikekar/YelpApp/README.md

 ## Notes

-Filter Page structure - Currently I have kept all 4 types of cells as separate just for clarity so that they can each take an object differently.
-TODO: merge the deals and category cells and merge the sortby and distance cells.
+Filter Page structure - Trying to further modify the structure of the tableView.
+May be subclass it??

 Describe any challenges encountered while building the app.